kaustubhhiware/rose/README.md

 - [x] Make show urls dynamic.
 (Search wikipedia page and imdb page only by knowing show name)
 - [ ] Print details of episode / movie playing in default video player, akin to x-ray from Amazon Prime.
 - [ ] Tests!
 (Works with other series, but need to detect cornercases)

+Contributors can have a look at [text_logs](text_logs/) folder to get a sample of the download response.

 ## Licencse